pureartisan/magic-mirror-raspbian-lite/README.md

 bash -c "$(curl -sL https://raw.githubusercontent.com/pureartisan/magic-mirror-raspbian-lite/master/install.sh)"
 ```

+You will be asked a upto 3 questions, and then everything will happen autoamtically.
 Sit back and relax, or go have a coffee! :)

 ### Minimum Requirements